satvik-1203/extras/README.md

 # extras

-## Just random cool stuff what i want to share.
+## Just random cool stuff of i want to share.